amnatp/shark-fin/BRD.md

  Combined and normalized from initial BRD draft (brd-01.txt dated 2025-08-31) and incremental feature additions.
 -->

-# SharkFin Operations Portal – Business Requirements Document (BRD)
+# SharkFin – Freight Sales Platform – Business Requirements Document (BRD)

 ## 1. Purpose
 Provide a consolidated reference of business, functional, and non-functional requirements for the SharkFin prototype that manages freight inquiries, quotations, rates (including airline rate sheets), tariffs, and related workflows with role-based access and margin governance (ROS thresholds).